BioBoost/course-object-oriented-programming-with-cpp/docs/02-basics-of-cpp-in-a-nutshell/challenges.md

 Can you change the application so the number is requested from the user.
 Checkout [http://www.cplusplus.com/doc/tutorial/basic_io/](http://www.cplusplus.com/doc/tutorial/basic_io/) for more info on input and input to STDOUT and from STDIN.

-### Generating random numbers

-Checkout the following code: [http://www.dreamincode.net/forums/topic/14057-producing-random-numbers/](http://www.dreamincode.net/forums/topic/14057-producing-random-numbers/)

-Is uses some functions and libraries to generate random numbers.

-Now change the code to print out 10 random numbers while calculating the sum and average of the randomly generated numbers.

-Use a for-loop construct for this (see chapter C++ Language Constructs).

 ### Side effects

 Can you guess the output of the following construct: